Usage Guide

 Phases:

-- Discovery — produce TECHSTACK.md, CODEMAP.md, DEPENDENCIES.md
+- Discovery — analyze project structure and produce

-- Documentation — create CONTEXT.md, ARCHITECTURE.md, IMPLEMENTATION.md, ASSUMPTIONS.md
+docs/PATTERNS/ - Documentation — create or update

 "Initialize this repository using Rosetta"